ayeai/ayeai.ayeam.com/_pages/refund.md

 Courses and learning material below INR 500 are not refundable

-Additional non-returnable items:
-Gift cards
-Downloadable software products
-Some health and personal care items used as teaching aids Any wearable used as a teaching material.

 To complete your return, we require a receipt or proof of purchase.

 Any item or course that is returned more than 30 days after delivery